People's United Financial, Inc. (NASDAQ:PBCT) Declares $0.18 Quarterly Dividend

-People's United Financial, Inc. (NASDAQ:PBCT) declared a quarterly dividend on Thursday, October 22nd, Zacks reports.
-Investors of record on Monday, November 2nd will be paid a dividend of 0.18 per share by the bank on Sunday, November 15th.
+People's United Financial, Inc. (NASDAQ:PBCT) announced a quarterly dividend on Thursday, October 22nd, Zacks reports.
+Shareholders of record on Monday, November 2nd will be paid a dividend of 0.18 per share by the bank on Sunday, November 15th.
 This represents a $0.72 dividend on an annualized basis and a yield of 6.29%.
 The ex-dividend date is Friday, October 30th.

-People's United Financial has increased its dividend by 4.4% over the last three years and has raised its dividend every year for the last 12 years.
+People's United Financial has raised its dividend payment by 4.4% over the last three years and has raised its dividend every year for the last 12 years.

-People's United Financial (NASDAQ:PBCT) last announced its earnings results on Thursday, October 22nd.
-The bank reported $0.34 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.29 by $0.05.
-The firm had revenue of $499.80 million for the quarter, compared to analysts’ expectations of $507.57 million.
+People's United Financial (NASDAQ:PBCT) last issued its quarterly earnings results on Thursday, October 22nd.
+The bank reported $0.34 earnings per share for the quarter, topping analysts’ consensus estimates of $0.29 by $0.05.
 People's United Financial had a return on equity of 7.39% and a net margin of 20.81%.
-The firm’s quarterly revenue was up 8.2% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.34 earnings per share.
-Equities research analysts forecast that People's United Financial will post 1.14 EPS for the current year.
+The company had revenue of $499.80 million for the quarter, compared to analyst estimates of $507.57 million.
+During the same quarter in the prior year, the company posted $0.34 EPS.
+The business’s revenue for the quarter was up 8.2% compared to the same quarter last year.
+As a group, equities research analysts predict that People's United Financial will post 1.14 earnings per share for the current fiscal year.

-Several brokerages have recently weighed in on PBCT.
-Piper Sandler cut their price objective on People's United Financial from $13.50 to $12.50 and set an “overweight” rating for the company in a report on Monday, September 28th.
-Morgan Stanley cut their price target on shares of People's United Financial from $14.00 to $13.00 and set an “equal weight” rating for the company in a report on Tuesday, August 4th.
-DA Davidson reaffirmed a “neutral” rating on shares of People's United Financial in a research note on Monday, September 14th.
-BidaskClub upgraded shares of People's United Financial from a “sell” rating to a “hold” rating in a report on Friday.
-Finally, ValuEngine lowered shares of People's United Financial from a “sell” rating to a “strong sell” rating in a research report on Tuesday, August 4th.
-One analyst has rated the stock with a sell rating, eleven have assigned a hold rating and one has issued a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and an average price target of $12.56.
+PBCT has been the topic of a number of recent analyst reports.
+Zacks Investment Research raised People's United Financial from a “sell” rating to a “hold” rating and set a $11.00 price target on the stock in a research note on Friday, September 18th.
+BidaskClub raised People's United Financial from a “sell” rating to a “hold” rating in a research note on Friday.
+Deutsche Bank Aktiengesellschaft reduced their price target on People's United Financial from $17.00 to $13.00 and set a “hold” rating on the stock in a research note on Tuesday, July 28th.
+Piper Sandler reduced their price target on People's United Financial from $13.50 to $12.50 and set an “overweight” rating on the stock in a research note on Monday, September 28th.
+Finally, ValuEngine lowered People's United Financial from a “sell” rating to a “strong sell” rating in a research report on Tuesday, August 4th.
+One investment analyst has rated the stock with a sell rating, eleven have assigned a hold rating and one has issued a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and a consensus target price of $12.56.

 People's United Financial Company Profile